IT Support for Law Firms

 - If the entire server or network must be upgraded or rebuilt to resolve a technical issue—is that covered or will it require an additional investment?

-- Are OS upgrades or migrations covered?
+- Are OS upgrades and migrations covered?

-5. Request References
+5. Request References and Reviews

 It’s one thing for an IT service provider to say they can handle IT support for law firms, but it’s another to have proof.
 As any good attorney would, it’s important to do your due diligence here.
 Ask the vendor for references from past or current law firm clients.
 Then, reach out to them to learn more about their experience.